dubbell/performancebot/README.md

 configurations can be made:

 - `language` - Project programming language.
 Currently only supports `Java`.
 Required.
 - `buildTool` - Project build tool.
-Currently supports `Gradle` (Groovy) and `Maven` builds.
+Supports `Gradle` (Groovy) and `Maven` builds.
 Required.
 - `include` - List of regex strings, specifying which classes to take benchmarks from.
+Optional.
 - `exclude` - List of regex strings, specifying which classes to ignore.
+Optional.
 - `gradleBuildTasks` - List of the names of the tasks that should be run to build the project.
 Not required, default values are `clean` and then `assemble`.
 Only applies to gradle builds.
 - `gradleClassPath` - The path to the compiled benchmarks.
 Not required, default value is `build/classes/java/jmh`.
 Only applies to gradle builds.

+For Maven builds, the `pom.xml` file must be in the root of the repository.
+For gradle builds, the `build.gradle` file must be in the root of the repository.

 ## Setting the formatter